Vietnam.vn - Nền tảng quảng bá Việt Nam

 Tree Roots (1890) by Vincent Van Gogh - Photo: Vincent Van Gogh Foundation

-Fight over the land where Van Gogh painted
+Fight over land where Van Gogh painted

-The mayor of Auvers-sur-Oise, Isabelle Mézières, has maintained for the past five years that the area is public property.
+The mayor of Auvers-sur-Oise, Isabelle Mézières, has maintained for five years that the area is public property.
 Local authorities have been trying to reclaim the land since 2020, arguing that it is part of a public road.

 The judge confirmed that the disputed area was indeed part of a public road, as the mayor had argued, and ordered the local authority to pay 2,000 euros (about 59 million VND) in court costs.